 Meet and Greet

-Irish Gap Year students and participants, over the age of 18 will be met at Dublin airport by Irish Gap Year staff.
-We will arrange with you meeting points and times with students and participants in the weeks prior to departure.
+All Irish Gappers will be met at Dublin airport by Irish Gap Year program leaders.
+We will arrange with you meeting point and time in the weeks prior to your arrival.

 Should students under the age of 18 be unable to join our travel party, a legal guardian or third party is required to accompany them on their journey to Ireland.
 All students under the age of 18 who are traveling without their legal guardian must fill out a parental consent form.